kubernetes/website/content/en/blog/_posts/2019-12-09-volume-snapshot-beta.md

 Depending on feedback and adoption, the Kubernetes team plans to push the CSI Snapshot implementation to GA in either 1.18 or 1.19.
 Some of the features we are interested in supporting include consistency groups, application consistent snapshots, workload quiescing, in-place restores, volume backups, and more.
 How can I learn more?
-The code repository for snapshot APIs and controller is here: https://github.com/kubernetes-csi/external-snapshotter
+You can also have a look at the [external-snapshotter source code repository](https://github.com/kubernetes-csi/external-snapshotter).

-Check out additional documentation on the snapshot feature here: [http://k8s.io/docs/concepts/storage/volume-snapshots](http://k8s.io/docs/concepts/storage/volume-snapshots) and [https://kubernetes-csi.github.io/docs/](https://kubernetes-csi.github.io/docs/)
+Check out additional documentation on the snapshot feature: [http://k8s.io/docs/concepts/storage/volume-snapshots](http://k8s.io/docs/concepts/storage/volume-snapshots) and [https://kubernetes-csi.github.io/docs/](https://kubernetes-csi.github.io/docs/)

 ## How do I get involved?